Kontakte by Stockhausen

 Siwan and George: Binaural recordings are engineered specifically for headphone listening, simulating how human hearing works.
 Despite using only two channels, it creates a three-dimensional effect.
 In KONTAKTE, this method was particularly fitting, as the piece was conceived with surround sound in mind.

-Q6: Ideal Listening Environment for KONTAKTE
+Q6: Ideal Listening Environment for Kontakte

 Tom Donald: What is the ideal environment for listening to this album?